 (f) Netting of Payments.
 Section 2(c)(ii) will not apply.

 (g) Governing Law.
-This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of New York (without reference to its choice of law doctrine).[NOTE – WHY WOULDN’T THE CREDIT SUPPORT DOCUMENT ALSO BE COVERED BY NEW YORK LAW?]
+This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of New York (without reference to its choice of law doctrine).

 (h) Jurisdiction.
 Section 13(b) is hereby deleted in its entirety and replaced with the following:

 (b) Agreement To Arbitrate: Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively the “Claims”), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.
+Each Unless otherwise determined by the arbitrator, each Party shall pay their own costs, including, but not limited to, the compensation, costs, fees and expenses of its won witnesses, experts and counsel.

 Conduct Of The Arbitration, And Authority Of The Arbitrators: Arbitration shall be governed by the Federal Arbitration Act and conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
 The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
 In deciding the substance of the parties’ Claims, the arbitrators shall refer to the Governing Law.
 It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover any such damages.